Grand Magal of Touba: Etymology and history

 "Magal" is a Wolof word derived from the verb "mag," which means "to be important" or "to be old"; the noun form is translated as "celebration" or "anniversary."
 There are other Mouride magals annually, such as the Magal of Saint Louis, which commemorates a prayer performed by the saint in 1895 in defiance of colonial authorities.
 However, the Grand Magal is the most important and widely attended of the Mouride magals.
 It is the largest celebration in Senegal, both religious and secular.

 The Grand Magal originates in a request of Amadou Bamba's in which he asked that his followers celebrate the anniversary of his exile to Gabon.
 However, after Bamba's death in 1927, his son and successor Moustapha Mbacke organized the first Mouride gathering on the anniversary of his death rather than his exile (the first of these early Magals occurred in 1928, with an estimated participation of 70,000).
 This date remained until 1946, when Serigne Moustapha Mbacke's successor, Falilou Mbacke, changed the date of the Magal to the anniversary of Bamba's exile, in accordance with Bamba's original wishes.
 The period of exile in Gabon holds great importance to Mourides: it is seen as a time of persecution and testing of Bamba's spiritual strength and resolve.

 The Grand Magal has grown over the years, from hundreds of thousands of pilgrims attending in the later decades of the twentieth century to nearly 2 million in 2000 and over 3 million in 2011.
+The 2025 Magal of Touba marked a record attendance, with 6,583,278 participants recorded, according to a report by Émergence Consulting Group cited by the organizing committee.
 The event is televised, with coverage in part serving the Mouride Brotherhood's proselytizing mission; video cassettes of the Magal are sold domestically and internationally as well.

 Dates of the Grand Magal the touba

 The date of the Grand Magal is determined by the Islamic calendar (known as the Hijri calendar), which is based on the lunar year.
 Each year, the events of the pilgrimage begin on the 18th of Safar and last for two days.
 Because the Islamic calendar is lunar and the Islamic year is about eleven days shorter than the Gregorian year, the date for the Grand Magal changes from year to year.
 Thus, each year in the Gregorian calendar, the pilgrimage starts eleven days (sometimes ten days) earlier than the preceding year.
 This makes it possible for the pilgrimage season to fall twice in one Gregorian year, and it does so every 33 years, most recently in 2013.
-The Grand Magal of 2017 will begin on November 7, 2017 (with the small possibility of a one-day error).
 The table below shows the Gregorian dates of the Grand Magal of recent years: